 The Aurora Explorer operates from a base at Menzies Bay (15 km north of Campbell River, BC, Canada), and offers a dining lounge, lower deck lounge and bridge deck lounge for passenger comfort and viewing.
 There is a nautical and history library of coastal BC on board.
 The vessel has outside observation decks where passengers can observe activity on the freight deck, enjoy the passing scenery or simply lie back and soak up the sunshine and salt air.

 The Aurora Explorer is Transport Canada Ship Safety approved and carries the full range of safety equipment as directed by the Canadian Coast Guard.

-Passenger accommodations are five Premium staterooms with twin beds and one Standard stateroom bunk-bed style.
-There are six shared washrooms, three shower rooms and adjacent washer/dryer.
+Passenger accommodations are three Premium staterooms with twin beds, two smaller Select staterooms and one Standard stateroom bunk-bed style.
+There are four shared washrooms and two shower rooms on the Accommodation Deck, and two shared washrooms on the Galley Deck.
 Passenger accommodation is offered on regular freight voyages to a variety of coastal locations.
 Trip packages are five days in duration.